zkotti/fun-in-lockdown/guide.md

 ### What should we do if someone is infected from covid?

-**FIRST RULE: DON'T PANIC!**
+**FIRST DONT PANIC**

-#### Stay home except to get medical care.
+#### Stay gome except to get medical care
 1. Inform you personal doctor!!
-   - if you dont have personal doctor, call someone you know and you can trust.
+   - if you dont have personal doctor call someone you know and you can trust
 2. Stay home!
-3. Take care of yourself.
+3. Take care of yourself
-4. Stay in touch with your doctor.
+4. Stay in touch with your doctor
-5. Avoid public transportation.
+5. Avoid public transportation
-6. Separate yourself from other people (its bad but not forever!!).
+6. Separate yourself from other people (its bad but not forever!!)
-7. Monitor your symptoms.
+7. Monitor your symptoms
-8. Call ahead before visiting your doctor.
+8. Call ahead before visiting your doctor
-9. Avoid sharing personal household items.
+9. Avoid sharing personal household items
-10. Clean your hands often.
+10. Clean your hands often
-11. Cover your coughs and sneezes.
+11. Cover your coughs and sneezes
-12. Wear a mask over your nose and mouth.
+12. Wear a mask over your nose and mouth
 13. Get Tested!!!

-Information was taken from, [here.](https://www.cdc.gov/coronavirus/2019-ncov/if-you-are-sick/steps-when-sick.html)
+information were taken from, [here.](https://www.cdc.gov/coronavirus/2019-ncov/if-you-are-sick/steps-when-sick.html)

----

 <img align="left" width="40" height="40" src="media/icons/walk.png">

 ## <a name="walks"></a>Walks in Town
 Here a some sights and places which are definitely worth to make a walk at:
+### Athens

 * Climb to the Acropolis
 * Take a walk to the Likavitou hill
 * Run around the Philopappos monument